DevelopingPontus/Databas_grupp_malmo3/README.md

 1. Clone the repository
 2. Configure the database connection in `src/main/resources/application.properties`
+3. Run the schema setup script located in `src/main/resources/schema.sql` to create the necessary tables in your PostgreSQL database.
-3. Build the project using Maven:
+4. Build the project using Maven:

    ```bash
    mvn clean install
    ```

-4. Run the application:
+5. Run the application:

    ```bash
    mvn spring-boot:run